Py-Us3r/py-us3r.github.io/_posts/2025-05-26-htb-writeup-jerry.md

 ---
 layout: single
 title: Jerry - Hack The Box
-excerpt: "Jerry is an easy-difficulty Windows machine that showcases how to exploit Apache Tomcat, leading to an `NT Authority\SYSTEM` shell, thus fully compromising the target."
+excerpt: "Jerry is an easy-difficulty Windows machine that showcases how to exploit Apache Tomcat, leading to an 'NT Authority\\SYSTEM` shell, thus fully compromising the target."
 date: 2025-05-26
 classes: wide
 header: